sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 - When a new maintenance action requires additional variables, document them in the task file and consider providing defaults in `group_vars`.

 Keeping the main playbook compact and delegating the implementation to a shared task file preserves readability while making it straightforward to add new capabilities.

+## Troubleshooting stuck drains

+`kubectl drain` can wait indefinitely when pods refuse eviction.
+The playbook now exposes several variables to tune that behaviour:

+- `kube_drain_include_daemonsets` (default: `false`) – When set to `true` the command renders `--ignore-daemonsets=false`, which forces the drain to wait for daemonset-managed pods.
+Because daemonsets are typically recreated immediately, the drain will appear to hang unless the daemonset is scaled to zero first.
+- `kube_drain_delete_emptydir_data` (default: `true`) – Enables `--delete-emptydir-data` so pods using `emptyDir` volumes are terminated instead of blocking the drain.
+- `kube_drain_timeout` (default: `10m`) – Maps to the native `--timeout` flag on `kubectl drain` to abort the operation when the grace period expires.
+The timeout must include a unit (e.g. `5m`, `30s`).
+- `kube_kubectl_command_timeout` (default: `900`) – Caps the runtime of every delegated `kubectl` invocation to prevent the Ansible task itself from running forever if the client hangs or loses connectivity.

+When a drain times out or hangs, take the following recovery steps:

+1. Inspect which pods are blocking the drain with `kubectl get pods -A --field-selector spec.nodeName=<node> -o wide`.
+Daemonset pods must be deleted by scaling the owning daemonset to zero or by temporarily disabling the drain option that includes them.
+2. Check for pod disruption budgets (`kubectl get pdb -A`) that may prevent voluntary disruption.
+Temporarily raise their `maxUnavailable` or delete them while maintenance is in progress.
+3. If the playbook aborted midway, run `kubectl uncordon <node>` to restore scheduling and return the cluster to a healthy state before retrying.
+4. After resolving the blockers, rerun the maintenance play.
+The drain task will respect the configured timeouts and fail fast when pods are still preventing eviction, allowing manual intervention without leaving the node cordoned indefinitely.